Helperbird/website/src/pages/help/how-to-use-speech-to-text-or-dictation-on-any-website.md

 footer: true
 header: true
 layout: templates/new/help/post-new.html
-title: How to use Voice typing or dictation on a website
+title: How to Use Voice Typing or Dictation on a Website
-description:
-  How to use Voice typing or dictation on a website with Helperbirds browser extension.
+description: Learn how to use Helperbird's Voice Typing feature to easily dictate text on any website.
+Speak your thoughts, and let Helperbird do the typing for you.
+Perfect for hands-free writing!
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 youtubeId: vwT8SAJfU3E
-cardTitle: Voice typing
+cardTitle: Voice Typing
-featureDescription: How to use Voice typing or dictation on a website with Helperbirds browser extension.
+featureDescription: Learn how to use Helperbird's Voice Typing feature to easily dictate text on any website.
+Speak your thoughts, and let Helperbird do the typing for you.
+Perfect for hands-free writing!
 date: 2019-01-02
-headerTags: []
+headerTags: [
+  { tag: "how-to-use-voice-typing-or-dictation-on-a-website", title: "How to Use Voice Typing or Dictation on a Website" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+]
 tags: Features
 url: help/how-to-use-speech-to-text-or-dictation-on-any-website/
+permalink: help/how-to-use-speech-to-text-or-dictation-on-any-website/
 ---

-## How to use Voice typing or dictation on a website
+## How to Use Voice Typing or Dictation on a Website

-**Step 1:** Open a webpage that you would like to use the sticky note feature on.
+Helperbird’s Voice Typing feature makes it easy to type out your thoughts just by speaking.

+Here’s how to get started:

+### 1. Open Helperbird

-**Step 2:** Click on the Helperbird icon in the browser's toolbar to open the extension's menu.
+Click the Helperbird icon in your browser’s toolbar to open the extension menu.

-**Step 3:** Click the **Voice typing** button from the quick action menu.

-**Step 4:** It show voice typing bar along the bottom of the screen.
+### 2. Access Voice Typing

+In the Quick Actions menu, click the **Voice Typing** button.

+### 3. Start Speaking

-**Step 5:** Click on the mic icon button, and start speaking.
+A pop-up window with a text box and a mic button will appear.
+Click the mic icon and start talking.
+Your words will automatically appear in the text box.

+### 4. Stop Speaking

-**Step 6:** Click again to stop speaking.
+When you’re finished, click the mic button again to stop the transcription.

+### 5. Copy Your Text

-**Step 7:** Click the **Copy** button to copy the text to your clipboard.
+Once you’re done, click the **Copy** button to copy the text to your clipboard.
+You can then paste it wherever you need.

+---

 ## Video Tutorial

 Coming soon.

+---

-## Need more help?
+## Need More Help?

-Ran into a snag while getting started?
-No worries at all!
-Just reach out to our friendly [Helperbird support team](/support/), and we'll help you smooth things out in no time.
+If you run into any issues or have questions, don’t hesitate to reach out to our friendly [Helperbird support team](/support).
+We’re here to help!